Tanq16/blog_site/_posts/homelab/2025-01-29-homelab-npm.md

 With our Cloudflare tunnel in place and ready to point to services, we need to configure Nginx Proxy Manager.
 NPM is a reverse proxy that makes it easy to manage reverse proxy routes in a UI and can also help set up SSL certificates using LetsEncrypt for the local network.

 NPM can be setup with a Docker container using a compose file.
-First, setup the persistence directory as follows ->
+First, setup the persistence directory as follows &rarr;

 ```bash
 mkdir -p $HOME/npm/{data,letsencrypt}
 ```

-Then, deploy the stack ->
+Then, deploy the stack &rarr;

 ```yaml
 version: "3.8"